 The Phantom’s Gift

 Before the performance the Phantom gives Christine an extravagant necklace.
-Both necklaces are gorgeous and perfectly match the gown she is performs in.
+Both versions of the necklaces are gorgeous and perfectly match the gown she is wears to sing.
 Both necklaces are garland style which was a popular style at the turn of the 20th century.

 The Original version has a gold tone.
 It features large deep red stones in a pear shape and crystal teardrop beads.
 Looking at the necklace the elements seem like they shouldn’t work in a cohesive piece of jewelry but they do and it result is a really interesting piece.